Tunnel Ram

 The 850 Coupe had a functional, stylish interior typical of Italian cars of the era.

-1967 Triumph Bonneville.
-Warren Beatty rode one in Shampoo (1975) which he co-wrote, directed an starred in.
-Shampoo was also set in 1969 LA - if you look carefully, in a Once Upon A Time… back-lot scene you’ll spot a Beatty lookalike ride past the camera riding a late 60’s Triumph - clearly a nod from Tarantino not only to the movie Shampoo but also to Warren Beatty.
+1966 Triumph Bonneville.
+Warren Beatty rode a late ‘60s Triumph in the movie Shampoo (1975) which he co-wrote, directed and starred in.
+Shampoo was also set in 1969 LA; if you look carefully, in a studio backlot scene in Once Upon A Time in Hollywood you’ll spot a Beatty lookalike riding a late 60’s Triumph - surely a nod from Tarantino not only to the movie Shampoo, but also to Warren Beatty.

 For those of us who love and appreciate American cars of the 1960s, Tarantino has delivered a real feast.
 With 2000 cars appearing within the 2hrs and 40mins, there is something for car lovers the world over.
 It’s one thing to see classic cars at a weekend car show, quite another to see them lovingly displayed in their natural setting up on the big screen.